 page for more news from FSA.

-Over the fall of 2014 and earlier this winter, FSA and Extension held a number of MPP-Dairy and ARC/PLC training sessions around the state.
+Over the fall of 2014 and into 2015, FSA and Extension held a number of MPP-Dairy and ARC/PLC training sessions around the state.
 If you were unable to make it to a local meeting, or if you would like to revisit the training information provided by FSA and University of Minnesota Extension, an online version of this training is now available.

 This training, developed and delivered by Minnesota FSA and University of Minnesota Extension, provides helpful information regarding the program policy behind these programs and the strategies for making decisions that work best for your operation.
 To view this online training, visit http://farmbill.umn.edu